Iowa Measures CARES Act Funds

 The main difference was that back when preparing for ARRA reporting, Vander Hart put in 80-hour workweeks to build out the reporting system and public views of the data.
 This time, he can maintain the entire app with about a 30-minute weekly commitment.

 “The way we set it up isn’t all that different from what we normally capture on vendor payments for our Open Checkbook,” Vander Hart said.
 “For the CARES Act, we’re collecting more detail than what we’ll have to provide the U.S. Treasury on the Coronavirus Relief Fund, which is a good thing and helps us avoid needing to go back and capture information we don’t have.”

 Iowa’s Pandemic Recovery Report creates a single source of truth that enables legislators, elected officials, and the public to access detailed financial information about CARES Act aid funneling into the state.

 “A lot of this is thinking through the process of what you want it to look like internally,” Vander Hart said.
 “After that, everything was easy.
-The Socrata applications are easy enough to configure that you can modify it to what you need.”
+Tyler's [Data & Insights] applications are easy enough to configure that you can modify it to what you need.”

-Iowa created several datasets on the Socrata platform to support how officials wanted to track and report federal funds used for COVID-19 response and recovery.
+Iowa created several datasets on Tyler's Enterprise Data Platform to support how officials wanted to track and report federal funds used for COVID-19 response and recovery.
 These datasets included information on state agencies, federal assistance listings, federal funds awarded, state receipts and expenditures, vendor payments, secondary recipients, and sub-recipient awards.

 Vander Hart pulls the information together using a few SoQL queries to limit the amount of information people have to provide.
 One query, for example, looks up the agency names so the state has a better — and more consistent — way to report that information out.